As patients start to feel better with our treatments, we are often asked how to get rid of unused or old medication.

 How Do I Get Rid of Unused, Expired Medications?

-Well, medication disposal is a hot topic in medicine today.
+Medication disposal is a hot topic in medicine today.
 The Environmental Protection Agency (EPA) has detected multiple pharmaceutical products in various ecosystems.
-Although these products tend to be present in relatively low levels, and the results of short term exposure seem to be minimal, the results of long term exposure to these low levels of pharmaceutical waste remain unknown.
+Although these products are present at relatively low levels, and the results of short-term exposure seem to be minimal, the results of long-term exposure to these low levels of pharmaceutical waste remain unknown.
 The presence of certain drug classes in particular have caused the greatest concern: antimicrobials, natural and synthetic steroids, antidepressants, and heart medication.

 The majority of the concern relates to our drinking water.
 A 2008 Associated Press article reported both prescription and over-the-counter drugs were detected in the drinking water of at least 41 million Americans.
 Many water treatment systems are unable to remove all pharmaceutical products from tap water, and testing for these products is not a regular practice because it is not required by the federal government.
 While levels of drug contamination in tap water are considerably low, there remains much speculation as to what risk is associated with long-term, chronic exposure to these drug products.